-A Look at What Makes Breakups Messy and Recovery Messier
+A Look At What Makes Breakups Messy And The Healing Process Harder

 Breakups can be really messy.
 Sifting the rubble to determine what was real and what wasn’t can be daunting.
 So I want to show you how to sort some of it out.

 If you were the one to end the relationship, you may have felt unappreciated, unloved or worse yet abused.